-Sterling's first "talkie" was a film titled Fatal Forceps in 1929.
-His first comedy role in a sound motion picture was with Marilyn Miller, Alexander Gray, and Joe E. Brown in the 1930 comedy Sally.
+Sterling's first "talkie" was a film titled Fatal Forceps in 1929.145 His first all-sound film was The Fall of Eve, released in June 1929.
+Sterling, because of his stage experience, had no problem transitioning to talkies.146 His first comedy role in a sound motion picture was with Marilyn Miller, Alexander Gray, and Joe E. Brown in the 1930 comedy Sally.147